logo

 three score and ten pounds to bee payd Twenty pounds, a year & half after my decease, & the remaining part in the two years following that.

-He died in 1676.
-After he died, Elizabeth married Daniel Kilham.
+Elizabeth later married Daniel Kilham.

 Children of Richard Kimball, Sr.